 This week, there has been a lot of talk about the state of rock music which apparently is dead.
 This statement made me laugh slightly because for me I look at the rock/alternative music scene and at the moment, especially in the UK, it’s probably at the best it has been in a while and it’s set to get even better this year.

 Last year, Bring Me The Horizon released their third studio album and received some amazing praise from critics and fans, entering charts all over the world and getting a number one album in Australia.
-Last week saw the release of the new album by Architects and reading reviews in magazines it seems like it will be one of the best albums of this year.
+Last week saw the release of the new album by Architects, and reading reviews it seems like it will be one of the best albums of this year.
 Not only that but magazines such as Rocksound and Kerrang! over the past few weeks have been putting together their reasons why 2011 will be such an amazing year for rock.
 New albums from bands such as The Blackout, You Me At Six, All Time Low, Foo Fighters, My Passion are all set for release and countless more bands will be putting out albums this year as well.